Fujifilm X100V vs Panasonic ZS80

 It is notable that the X100V has a hotshoe, while the ZS80 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 Both the X100V and the ZS80 are recent models that are part of the current product line-up.
 The ZS80 replaced the earlier Panasonic ZS70, while the X100V followed on from the Fujifilm X100F.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Panasonic websites.
+Further information on the features and operation of the X100V and ZS80 can be found, respectively, in the Fujifilm X100V Manual (free pdf) or the online Panasonic ZS80 Manual.

 So what conclusions can be drawn?
 Is the Fujifilm X100V better than the Panasonic ZS80 or vice versa?
 The listing below highlights the relative strengths of the two models.